Are you growing apart in your marriage? Or do you feel you are drifting away from your spouse?

 In addition, you feel like your spouse will not understand you, be there for you physically or emotionally.
-They might even turn the conversation into a fight or argument, so why bother.
+They might even turn the conversation into a fight or argument, so why bother?

 You are happier when you do things without your spouse.
-In fact, your spouse is pretty much the last person you want to share any exciting news with.
+In fact, your spouse is the last person you want to share any exciting news with.
 You dislike them and don’t care about what they do.

 2. You feel a disconnect in an area of your marriage.

 For example, after the birth of a new baby, a lot of couples experience this disconnect because they find it difficult adjusting to the new change.
-Plus all the new responsibilities that come with taking care of a new child.
+Plus all the additional responsibilities that come with taking care of a new child.

 For some couples, this disconnect can happen in the sexual area of their marriage, while others may feel that their emotional connection is lacking.